Australia's Westpac slapped with 23 million money laundering breaches

 Westpac said it had self-reported the breaches to AUSTRAC and had since shut down the service at the center of the complaint which let customers and affiliate overseas banks process payments from Australia.

-“These issues should never have occurred and should have been identified and rectified sooner,” Westpac CEO Brian Hartzer said in the statement.
+“Like everyone who has read the statement of claim, I am personally disgusted and appalled,” Westpac CEO Brian Hartzer said on a call with reporters, adding the bank “should have done better”.

-“It is disappointing that we have not met our own standards as well as regulatory expectations and requirements.”
+Hartzer said he accepted most of the regulator’s assertions but “at a senior executive level, for the board, for me personally, in no way have we been indifferent on this.”

-The lawsuit sent Westpac shares down as much as 3% by midsession, outpacing a broader share market decline of 1.3%, as investors began counting the financial and reputational cost of the lawsuit.
+The lawsuit sent Westpac shares down 3% by the close, outpacing a broader share market decline of 1.4%, as investors began counting the financial and reputational cost of the lawsuit.

-“Whatever penalty they get ... will be premised on the idea of causing them pain, that’s what a civil penalty is,” said Brian Johnson, a banking analyst at Jefferies Australia.
+“This development epitomizes the more active enforcement action stance taken by regulators generally in the post Royal Commission era,” said Bank of America Merrill Lynch analysts in a note.

-Most alarming were details on the failure to address risks of child exploitation, Johnson added.
+“We see downside risk for bank capital persisting until fines, penalties and remediation provisions subside (or) normalize.”

 The AUSTRAC filing said Westpac knew since 2013 about “heightened child exploitation risks associated with people who made frequent low value payments to the Philippines and South East Asia” but did not set up an automated detection system until 2018.